tomcam/vuepress-tutorial-proposal/docs/create-home-page.md

 md %HOMEDRIVE%%HOMEPATH%\html\mydocsite\
 ```

-If you're using MacOS or Linux, create the directory tree like this. * If you're using Windows, create the path like this. **Replace mydocsite with the name of the directory you plan to create.**
+If you're using MacOS or Linux, create the directory tree like this. **Replace mydocsite with the name of the directory you plan to create.**

 ```bash
 # -p allows you to create a full directory tree